CSFrequency/react-firebase-hooks/auth/README.md

 Returns:

-- `createUserWithEmailAndPassword(email: string, password: string)`: a function you can call to start the registration
+- `createUserWithEmailAndPassword(email: string, password: string) => Promise<auth.UserCredential>`: A function you can call to start the registration.
+Returns the `auth.UserCredential` if the user was created successfully, or `undefined` if there was an error.
 - `user`: The `auth.UserCredential` if the user was created or `undefined` if not
 - `loading`: A `boolean` to indicate whether the the user creation is processing
 - `error`: Any `Error` returned by Firebase when trying to create the user, or `undefined` if there is no error